ahmettalhakayali/BrokerageFirmAPI/README.md

 - Java 8 or later installed
 - Maven installed (or use the Maven wrapper mvnw included in the project)
-- An IDE (IntelliJ IDEA, Eclipse, Spring Tool Suite) or text editor
+- An IDE (IntelliJ IDEA, Eclipse, Spring Tool Suite) or text editor (I used Spring Suite Tools 4 with Eclipse)
 - Git installed
 - Java 8 or later installed